jlbouche/mastermind-REACH/README.md

 [Play it now!](https://jlbouche.github.io/mastermind-REACH/)

+** Note for cloning: due to how the website is hosted on GitHub Pages, you will have to change the url path in the navbar to remove /mastermind-REACH/ (i.e. change to `<a class="nav-item nav-link" href="/safariMastermind/safariMastermind.html">Safari</a>`).

 ## Game Rules/Reqs

 * At the start of the game the computer will randomly select a pattern of four different